 - Exchange program (at least 6 months) with universities in mainland China or Taiwan.
-The program should be the longer one the better one. - Also ask exchange partner to arrange one-on-one language exchange program after school. - Set up Chinese corner in home university. - To help students to find language exchange partner(s). - Encourage students live in hall of residence to find a Chinese roommate or hallmate. - To help students learn Chinese beyond the classroom: using technology, internet, television, video.....
+The program should be the longer one the better one. - Also ask exchange partner to arrange one-on-one language exchange program after school. - Set up Chinese corner in home university. - To help students to find language exchange partner(s). - Encourage students live in hall of residence to find a Chinese roommate or hall mate. - To help students learn Chinese beyond the classroom: using technology, internet, television, videos, APP, podcast...